namratads/SeleniumNote/README.md

 Q 1] What is the Selenium?
+==> Selenium is an open-source automation testing framework used for testing web applications across different browsers and platforms.

+It provides a suite of tools that cater to different automation testing needs, making it a popular choice among testers for both functional and regression testing of web applications.

+Q 2] What are the component of Selenium?
+==> Selenium is composed of several components, each serving a specific purpose in the overall framework for automating web applications.
+These components are:

+ ---1) Selenium IDE :  For record-and-playback of test cases.

+ ---2) Selenium RC :An older component, now replaced by WebDriver.

+ ---3) Selenium Grid : For distributed and parallel test execution.

+ --- 4) Selenium WebDriver : For writing code-based automation scripts.

+  These components can be used individually or together, depending on the testing requirements and the complexity of the web application under test.

+Q 3] What is WebDriver?
 ==>
-Selenium is an open-source automation testing framework used for testing web applications across different browsers and platforms.
-It provides a suite of tools that cater to different automation testing needs, making it a popular choice among testers for both functional and regression testing of web applications.

 WebDriver is a Interface------Chrome,firefox,edge n so on are the implementation classes.

+Selenium WebDriver is a core component of the Selenium framework, designed to automate web application testing by controlling web browsers directly.

+It is widely used by testers and developers to interact with web pages as a user would, allowing for the automation of repetitive tasks.

+Key Features

+1] Browser Interaction

+2] Multi-Browser Support

+3] Cross-Platform Testing

+4] Programming Language Support

+5] Element Locators

+6] Handling Dynamic Web Content

+7] No Need for a Selenium Server

+8] Support for Browser Automation Frameworks

+Q 4] What are the advantages and disadvantage of Selenium WebDriver?

+==>

+Selenium WebDriver offers several advantages that make it a popular choice for web application automation testing.
+Here are some of the key benefits:

+1. Cross-Browser Compatibility--Chrome / Firefox / Edge / Safari
+2. Cross-Platform Testing--Windows / macOS / Linux
+3. Supports Multiple Programming Languages--Java, Python, C#, Ruby, JavaScript, and Kotlin--allows testers and developers to write test scripts in the language as per thier choice
+4. Direct Interaction with Browsers--WebDriver communicates directly with the web browser, which leads to faster execution of tests compared to older tools like Selenium RC
+5. Handling Dynamic Web Content
+6. Wide Range of Web Element Locators
+7. Integration with Testing Frameworks
+8. Open Source and Free
+9. Supports Parallel Test Execution
+10. Rich Ecosystem and Tool Integration
+11. Scalability
+12. Support for Browser Extensions
+13. Extensive Documentation and Community SupportQ 1] What is the Selenium?

 Q] How to Launch Browser?